726 N Midvale Boulevard, Suite B20 Madison, WI 53705

 What attire does my child need for ballet class?

-Attire information is listed on our Class Information page.
-We recommend Rosy Cheeks Dancewear in Monona for all of their dance wear needs.
+Attire information is listed on our ATTIRE page under the CLASS INFO tab on menu bar.
+We recommend Rosy Cheeks Dancewear in Monona for all attire needs.

 Do you accept credit cards?